Version française

 script to send a message from a Unix workstation.
 For example, you

-type tam-tam john "Hello john"
+type tam-tam john "Hello john", and John's receiver gets

 the message.
 Another possibility: